The translation of this document is outdated.

 performance of such tasks.

-If the local government agree, it may perform the tasks with
+If the local government agrees, it may perform the tasks with

 its own resources.